+Data availability.
+The database used in this study was a small part of a larger database that has been monitoring the Ain River since 2007.
+The entire database is undergoing editing and preparation and will be published soon.

-7. 585 Code/Data/Sample availability 586 Not available.
-587 8.
-Author contribution 588 Hossein Ghaffarian: Application of statistical, and computational techniques to analyses study data.
-Creation 589 and presentation of the published work.
-590 Hervé Piégay, Bruce MacVicar, Hossein Ghaffarian: Development and design of methodology; creation of 591 models.
-592 Laure Tougne, Pierre Lemaire: Programming and software development.
-593 Pierre Lemaire, Zhang Zhi: Performing the surveys, and data collection.
-594 Hervé Piégay, Bruce MacVicar, Pierre Lemaire, Hossein Ghaffarian: Critical review, commentary, and revi-595 sion.
-596 Hervé Piégay: Oversight and leadership responsibility for the research activity planning and execution, in-597 cluding mentorship external to the core team.
-598 9.
-Competing interests 599 The authors declare that they have no conflict of interest.
-600 10.
-Acknowledgment 601 This work was performed within the framework and with the support of the PEPS (RiskBof Project 602 (2016)) and LABEX IMU (ANR-10-LABX-0088) and within the framework of the EUR H2O'Lyon (ANR-603 17-EURE-0018) of Université de Lyon, le latter being both part of the program "Investissements d'Avenir"
+Author contributions.
+HG was responsible for the application of statistical and computational techniques to analysis data, as well as the creation and presentation of the published work.
+HP, BM, and HG were responsible for the development and design of methodology and the creation of models.
+LT and PL worked on programming and software development.
+PL and ZZ performed the surveys and data collection.
+HP, BM, PL, and HG provided critical review, commentary, and revision.
+HP was responsible for oversight and leadership of the research activity planning and execution, including mentorship external to the core team.

-(ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+Competing interests.
+The authors declare that they have no conflict of interest.

+Acknowledgements.
+This work was performed within the framework and with the support of PEPS (RiskBof Project (2016)) and LABEX IMU (ANR-10-LABX-0088) and within the framework of EUR H2O'Lyon (ANR-17-EURE-0018) of Université de Lyon, with the latter two being part of the program "Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).

+Financial support.
+This research has been supported by the LABEX IMU (grant no. ANR-10-LABX-0088), the EUR H2O'Lyon (grant no. ANR-17-EURE-0018), and the Université de Lyon (grant no. ANR-11-IDEX-0007).

+Review statement.
+This paper was edited by Giulia Sofia and reviewed by two anonymous referees.